o3de/o3de.org/content/docs/tools-ui/uidev-reflected-property-editor-component.md

+---
+description: ' Use the Lumberyard UI 2.0 reflected property editor to automatically lay out user-editable properties in Lumberyard tools and gems. '
+slug: uidev-reflected-property-editor-component
+title: Lumberyard UI reflected property editor
+---
 # Lumberyard UI reflected property editor<a name="uidev-reflected-property-editor-component"></a>

 A **reflected property editor** automatically lays out controls for user\-editable properties that are reflected using the edit context\.
 It is frequently used as a content widget to populate [card](uidev-card-component.md) components\.

-![\[component reflected property editor in card\]](http://docs.aws.amazon.com/lumberyard/latest/ui/images/component-reflected-property-editor-in-card.png)
+![\[component reflected property editor in card\]](/images/tools-ui/component-reflected-property-editor-in-card.png)

 For more information about reflecting and the edit context, see the **Lumberyard User Guide** topic on [Reflecting a Component for Serialization and Editing](https://docs.aws.amazon.com/lumberyard/latest/userguide/component-entity-system-reflect-component.html)\.